 When common shares are issued to acquire a business in a business combination, the computations of EPS shall recognize the existence of the new shares only from the acquisition date.
 In reorganizations, EPS computations shall be based on analysis of the particular transaction and the provisions of this Subtopic.

 The reporting entity should evaluate the facts and circumstances of each situation when concluding on the appropriate EPS treatment.
 For example, some transactions may result in an exchange of equity interests, but no change in relative shareholder rights, rank, or value before and after the transaction.
 Such reorganizations may be equivalent to a stock split (simply changing the form of legal ownership to a new structure) and require retrospective treatment for EPS purposes, even if effected after the latest balance sheet date.
-Any financial statements issued, or SEC filings made, after the effective date of such an event should reflect the transaction retrospectively (i.e., it should be pushed back to prior periods).
+Any financial statements issued, or SEC filings made, after the effective date of such an event should reflect the transaction retrospectively for EPS purposes (i.e., it should be pushed back to prior periods).

-In other transactions, often involving more complex capital structures, the reorganization transaction may affect a value-for-value exchange of equity interests at the point of the recapitalization, which results in a change in relative shareholder rights or rank before and after the transaction.
+In other transactions, often involving more complex capital structures, the reorganization transaction may reflect a value-for-value exchange of equity interests at the point of the recapitalization, which results in a change in relative shareholder rights or rank before and after the transaction.
 This transaction may be more akin to the repurchase of equity interests through the issuance of new equity interests, and be afforded prospective treatment in the EPS computation.

 Question FSP 7-5